The Haedo Palace, the 19th century residence hidden in a strange triangular block in Retiro

 Haedo Palace has a castle look to it.
 Photo Fernando of the Order

-Also MHN are the Monumental or English Tower and the recently restored Retiro Station of the Miter Railroad.
+There are also MHN the Monumental Tower or the English Tower and the recently restored Retiro Station of the Miter Railroad.
 And there is one pending cataloging, the Plaza Hotel, closed today.

 The National Commission of Monuments, Places and Historical Assets depends on the Ministry of National Culture and exercises the superintendency over all assets declared as monuments; must authorize all interventions that are carried out.